SSDBM/2023/venue.md

 # Conference Venue

+TBA

+{% comment %}
-The conference will be held in the **Lundbeckfond Auditorium, Biocenter, North Campus** of University of Copenhagen.
+The conference will be held at the **Lundbeckfond Auditorium, Biocenter, North Campus** of University of Copenhagen.
 The Lundbeckfond Auditorium was donated by the Lundbeck Foundation and can accommodate 340 people.

 **Notice**: Due to the summer vacation, the Biocenter building has all the doors locked.
 If you cannot get into the building, please contact (SMS) our assistant Yijian (+45 50385640) and she will open the door for you.